 Since you’re marketing to strangers, the first step is introducing yourself.
 Your goal for this top level of the funnel is awareness, which means you need to look for ad campaigns that can get you plenty of impressions.
 Clicks are great, but most people won’t click on your ad until they’ve seen it a few times, or they’ve heard about you somewhere else.
 For consumers at the stranger level of the inbound marketing funnel, focus on ads that cast a wide net, and get your name out there.

 Another paid way to introduce your site and company to strangers is to invest in Google Pay-Per-Click Ads.
 If you think about it, most people looking for information are going to search in Google before they do anything.
 From there, they’ll make their decisions based on the results they get.
 If you’re the first to pop up, even as an ad, that’s a major step to brand recognition, and getting someone to click through to your site.
-Check out this blog for information on optimizing a PPC campaign, and see this one for more information about what PPC actually is.

 Another key, free way to draw in strangers is to start a blog.
 The more you blog about topics that are relevant to your target buyer, the more of an authority you’ll become in the industry.
 When you’re the company everyone turns to for information about the next big thing in your industry, you’re also the first company they recognize, think of, and then buy from once they get around to making a decision.